SK53/indicia-docs/developing/reporting/report-file-format.rst

   ``orderby="sort_order"`` for the term column, this causes the logical rather than alphabetical sort to be used when clicking on this column's header.
 * **datatype** can be used to declare the datatype of a column to enable column filtering in the grid.
-Set to one of text, date, integer or float.
+Set to one of text, species, date, integer or float.
 When set, a text box is shown at the top of the column into which the user can type filters.
+Note that the species datatype is a variant of text which removes subgenera and spaces from the search text to make it more tolerant.
 * **aggregate**
   Described in the section :ref:`declaring-column-sql-label` below.
 * **distincton**